Thursday – June 30, 2016

-Prior to the commencement ceremony a student assembly will be held where you will pick up your name card, photo card and assemble with graduates in your program.
+Prior to the commencement ceremony a student assembly will be held where you will pick up your name card and photo card, and assemble with graduates in your program.

-The deadline to apply for MATC’s Spring 2015 Commencement Ceremony is March 31, 2015.
-This ceremony acknowledges students who anticipate completing their program in spring 2015 or summer 2015.
+The application deadline to participate in MATC's 2016 Spring Commencement Ceremony is March 31, 2016.
+This ceremony acknowledges students who anticipate completing their program requirements in the spring 2016 or summer 2016 semester.

-IMPORTANT: If you do not meet the March 31, 2015 graduation application deadline, you will not be considered for the Lamp of Knowledge Award and you may not be listed in the commencement ceremony program book.
+Important: If you do not meet the March 31, 2016 graduation application deadline, you may not receive Academic Honor Recognition consideration and you may not be listed in the commencement ceremony program book.

-Please take the time to read through the following information carefully to determine if you are a potential spring 2015 graduate.
-MATC wants to make sure that you are fully informed of the graduation process and do not miss out on this special occasion acknowledging your achievement!
+Please take the time to read through the following information carefully to determine if you are a potential graduate for the spring 2016 or summer 2016 semester.
+MATC wants to make sure that you are fully informed of the graduation process and do not miss out on acknowledging your achievement!
 Thank you and have a great semester.
-We hope to see you walking across the stage this spring!
+We hope to see you walking across the stage in May!

 Question 1: Are you officially admitted to an Associate Degree or Technical Diploma program?

-You can view your active program(s), along with the program plan, on INFOnline, which can be accessed at http://infonline.matc.edu or by clicking INFOnline.
-After logging in to INFOnline, click “Students” then click the “Program Plan” link in the Academic Profile section.
+You can view your active program(s), along with the program plan, on INFOnline.
+After logging in to INFOnline, click "Students" then click the "Program Plan" link in the Academic Profile section.
 Your active programs are listed on the left.
-If the program from which you wish to graduate is listed then you are officially admitted to the program and can answer “Yes” to Question 1.
+If the program from which you wish to graduate is listed then you are officially admitted to the program and can answer "Yes" to Question 1.

 If your answer to Question 1 is: